Miguel Torres (footballer, born 1986)

-Miguel Torres Gómez (/es/; born 28 January 1986) is a Spanish former footballer.
+Miguel Torres Gómez (/es/; born 28 January 1986) is a Spanish former professional footballer.
 Usually a right-back, he was equally at ease on the other flank.

-He played 223 La Liga matches over 11 seasons, in representation of Real Madrid, Getafe and Málaga.
-He also competed professionally in Greece with Olympiacos.
+He appeared in 223 La Liga matches over 11 seasons, in representation of Real Madrid, Getafe and Málaga.
+He also played in Greece with Olympiacos.

 Club career

 Real Madrid

 Born in Madrid, Torres joined Real Madrid's junior teams at the age of 12.
-He made his first-team debut against Écija Balompié as a starter, in a Copa del Rey game on 25 October 2006, because of injuries to defenders Fabio Cannavaro, Cicinho and Míchel Salgado.
+He made his first-team debut against Écija as a starter, in a Copa del Rey game on 25 October 2006, because of injuries to defenders Fabio Cannavaro, Cicinho and Míchel Salgado.
 He also played in the return leg as a substitute after replacing Sergio Ramos in the 80th minute, and started in both cup matches against Real Betis.

 Torres made his La Liga debut in his fourth consecutive appearance, playing the whole 90 minutes in the 1–0 home victory over Real Zaragoza on 14 January 2007.
-He kept his place in the side the following week against RCD Mallorca, with that performance leading coach Fabio Capello to state: "It is not easy to find a player with as much personality and talent in attack and defence as Torres".
+He kept his place in the side the following week against Mallorca, with that performance leading coach Fabio Capello to state: "It is not easy to find a player with as much personality and talent in attack and defence as Torres".

 On 10 February 2007, against Real Sociedad, Torres made his first assist: after a quick run on the left flank he provided a left-footed (he was right-footed by nature) cross for Ruud van Nistelrooy, whose header found the net as Madrid came from behind to win it away 2–1.

 With Torres as an important piece, Real Madrid won their 30th league title; however, he was unable to play in the decisive game with Mallorca due to a hamstring tear.
 He signed his first professional contract on 12 July 2007, joining the main squad permanently from Real Madrid Castilla.

 Although Torres appeared in more league matches in the following season, he would start significantly less as Madrid repeated league honours, primarily due to the signing of Argentine Gabriel Heinze.
-During the 2008–09 campaign, still under Bernd Schuster first and later Juande Ramos, he did not fare any better; additionally, he switched back from number 38 to 22 which he previously wore with Castilla.
+During the 2008–09 campaign, still under Bernd Schuster first and later Juande Ramos, he did not fare any better.

 Getafe

-On 31 August 2009 – transfer deadline day – Torres moved to neighbours Getafe CF on a five-year contract, with Real having the option to rebuy in the first two.
+On 31 August 2009 – transfer deadline day – Torres moved to neighbours Getafe on a five-year contract, with Real having the option to rebuy in the first two.
 He made 26 appearances in his first season, with qualification to the UEFA Europa League after a sixth-place finish.

 Torres was challenged by new signing Juan Valera for the right-back position in the 2011–12 season, under new manager Luis García, but still contributed 23 league matches as the Madrid outskirts team again retained their status.
-On 16 April 2012 he scored his only goal in the top division, opening a 5–1 home defeat of Sevilla FC.
+On 16 April 2012, he scored his only goal in the top division, opening a 5–1 home defeat of Sevilla.